mihaibc/modern_android_application_showcase/README.md

-# Android application showcase: The Movies Corner
+# Android application showcase: The Movies Corner (UPDATE IN PROGRESS)

 This is a sample project that presents a modern approach to Android application development using Kotlin and latest tech-stack by using the capabilities of [The Movie Db API](https://www.themoviedb.org/documentation/api)